College of Public Health and Health Professions

-Additional activities of the Faculty Council may include requesting that performance reviews of the dean and department chairs occur according to College and UF policy.
-The Faculty Council may also make recommendations to the dean regarding the need for standing and ad-hoc committees to address ongoing or specific issues.
+Additional activities of the Faculty Council may include requesting that performance reviews of the Dean and department chairs occur according to College and UF policy.
+The Faculty Council may also make recommendations to the Dean regarding the need for standing and ad-hoc committees to address ongoing or specific issues.

 The Faculty Council shall respect the privacy of all individuals in the conduct of its activities.

-- Governing Rules of the Faculty Council
+Section 2 – Governing Rules of the Faculty Council

-2. Faculty Council Chair.
+- Faculty Council Chair.
 The Faculty Council shall elect its own chair from among the Council members.
 The term of the chair shall be one academic year.
 A vice chair will be elected shortly after the chair, with both officers’ terms beginning simultaneously.
 The vice chair will serve a term of one year and then serve as chair for one year.
 A chair shall be eligible for re-election one year after his or her term ends.

-The minutes shall be posted or distributed to the faculty and to the dean within 10 days following each Faculty Council meeting.
+The minutes shall be posted or distributed to the faculty and to the Dean within 10 days following each Faculty Council meeting.

-Section 5 – College Faculty Meetings
+Section 3 – College Faculty Meetings

-C. Any faculty member may suggest items for the meeting agenda provided that they are submitted in writing to the Dean 5 business days in advance.
+- Any faculty member may suggest items for the meeting agenda provided that they are submitted in writing to the Dean 5 business days in advance.

-F. The minutes of meetings shall be recorded and posted within 10 days of a college faculty meeting.
+- The minutes of meetings shall be recorded and posted within 10 days of a college faculty meeting.

-Section 6 – College Level Committees
+Section 5 – College Level Committees

 With the exception of the committee chairs, members of all college level committees cited in this document shall serve a term of two years unless otherwise specified.
 Members may serve a maximum of three consecutive terms or six years, whichever is greater.
 They must sit out for a minimum of one term before being eligible for re-election.
 Members filling a partial term vacated by another member may serve three additional consecutive terms beyond the partial term.
 Committee chairs are elected on an annual basis as specified under each committee subsection below.
 Term limits, if applicable, are noted under each committee’s subsection, as well.

 Election of faculty representatives and chairs is by simple majority of those voting.
-Student representatives are nominated via each PHHP department, the student College Council, and self-nomination.
-The chair of each committee selects his or her student representative from among all student nominees.
+Student representatives are nominated via each PHHP department, the student College Council, peer and self-nomination.
+The Chair of each committee selects the student representative from among all student nominees.
 Student representatives may serve a maximum of two years.
 With the exception of the curriculum committee, not every department needs to have a representative on each committee.
 All committee members, including the chair, faculty members, staff and student representatives shall have one vote each on each committee on which they serve.

-At his or her discretion, the dean may appoint administrative liaisons to college committees, with the intended purpose of assisting with recounting of historical information and to provide guidance related to committee responsibilities or during transitions of committee representation.
+At his or her discretion, the Dean may appoint administrative liaisons to college committees, with the intended purpose of assisting with recounting of historical information and to provide guidance related to committee responsibilities or during transitions of committee representation.

-1. Consideration and recommendation for college-level approval of new courses and programs,
+- Consideration and recommendation for college-level approval of new courses and programs,

-2. Review and recommendation for college level approval of course and program changes and terminations, and
+- Review and recommendation for college level approval of course and program changes and terminations, and

 E. Research Committee.
 The Research Committee shall act for the faculty in matters relating to college and University research activities and awards.
 Specific duties include, but are not limited to: